Snitches Get Stitches

-Snitches Get Stitches is the only mixtape by singer-rapper Sidhu Moose Wala.
+Snitches Get Stitches is the debut and solo mixtape by singer-rapper Sidhu Moose Wala.
 The mixtape is a compilation of songs that were released on SoundCloud or leaked on the internet, as well as new songs.
-It was self-released on 9 May 2020 without prior announcement.
+It was self-released on 9 May 2020, without prior announcement.
 Production was handled by Intense, Byg Byrd, Snappy, Nick Dhammu, Gur Sidhu, Amar Sandhu, and The Kidd.
-Featured guest appearance included Amar Sandhu, but later the track was removed.
+A featured guest appearance included Amar Sandhu, but the track was later removed.

-Later in year 2021, song ‘Baapu’ was re-released in Yes I Am Student soundtrack.
+Later, in the year 2021, the song "Baapu" was re-released on the Yes I Am Student soundtrack.

 Background

-Due to dispute over the release of song 'My Block', Brown Boyz disbanded and some tracks were leaked online.
+Due to the dispute over the release of song "My Block", Brown Boyz disbanded and some tracks were leaked online.

 Sidhu announced the album on his Instagram handle and released it on all platforms the same day.
-The album was like a mixtape composed of some new and previously leaked tracks.
+The album was branded as a mixtape composed of some new and previously leaked tracks.